Perfect Pineapple Pulled Pork Tacos

 Living in Austin, TX we are alllll about the tacos.
-Al pastor, migas, steak and chicken… you name it, we love it!
+Al pastor, migas, barbacoa and chicken… you name it, we love it!

 These slow cooker pineapple pulled pork tacos are a little sweet and a little savory for the perfect flavor combo.